I believe for everyone who goes astray

 For everything we have accomplished, there have always been those who scoffed that it was impossible -- that it couldn't be done.
 These doubters always had "proof" of why the goal could not be attained.
 Yet, some brave souls who wouldn't accept that reality were able to break past the barrier of "impossibility" and create something new... whether a plane, a car, a telephone, a rocket to go to the moon, an internet system, a new world record, etc.

-We face the same situation in our day to day lives, and even in our global situation.
-If we insist that something is impossible (quitting smoking, being more patient, losing weight, attaining world peace), then we have quit trying and we have closed the door of possibility.
-But if we know and accept that even in the face of fallbacks (another cigarette or bowl of ice cream, another outburst of anger or war), we can still pick ourselves up and try again, and then success is possible.
+We face the same situation in our day to day lives, and even in global situations.
+If we insist that something is impossible, then we have closed the door of possibility.
+But if we know and accept that even in the face of setbacks (another cigarette or bowl of ice cream, another outburst of anger, or moment of doubt and fear), we can still pick ourselves up and start again, and then success is possible.

 Believing in Ourselves